BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

 * the header 'Description' section contains instructions for completing the exercise
 * the body contains the solution to the exercise; as a student it is incumbent on you to attempt a solution on your own: if you get stuck, simply refer to the working code

+How to Install Dependencies using the 'requirements.txt' File
+1) Open your terminal or command prompt
+2) Navigate to the directory containing the file using cd path/to/project
+3) Activate a new virtual environment for this project (strongly recommended to avoid messing up your global Python installation)
+5) Run the installation command: pip install -r requirements.txt

 **[TO DO]Additionally, a PowerPoint presentation and suggested reading are supplied for each exercise.**

 ## Outline of Exercises: